Soufi4ne/pokereact/readme.md

 > Don't forget, there is no useless question :-)

-- You **MUST** return the project before Tuesday October, 1 at 23:42
+- You **MUST** return the project before Sunday December, 6 at 23:42
 - You **MUST** add `pu-erh` user as a collaborator.
 - YOU **MUST** define all functions signature by yourself :)